 Pros and Cons

 Let’s have a look at some of the pros and cons of the lens.
-Although the lens does have several unique features and qualities, it does have some cons as well.
+Although the lens does have several unique features and qualities, it does have some drawbacks as well.

 - Central sharpness at every focal length

-- Good mid frame performance over most of the frame
+- Excellent mid-frame performance over most of the frame

 - Bokeh at close distance